-Technology and Electrical store retail branding, marketing and interior design.
+Technology and Electrical store retail branding and interior design for Comet.

-Comet was the second largest electrical retailer in the UK with over 250 stores, with a total of 239,300sqm sales space, and 8,734 employees.
-Several years before the chain was sold by Kesa Group, France to private equity firm OpCapita, we created a new store environment which had warmth, accessibility, and improved product appeal.
+Comet was the second-largest electrical retailer in the UK with over 250 stores, with a total of 239,300sqm sales space, and 8,734 employees.
+Several years before the chain was sold by Kesa Electricals to private equity firm OpCapita, we created a new store environment that had warmth, accessibility and interest, and improved product appeal.

-Comet required a third generation format for their stores since becoming part of the Kesa Group and appointed our agency to create a new store layout and brand communication environment to maximise the advantage from Comet’s investment in improved service and staff.
+Comet required a third-generation format for their stores since becoming part of the Kesa Group.
+Our store innovations team was tasked with creating a new store layout and brand communication environment to maximise the advantage of Comet’s investment in improved service and staff.
 The concept made customer service visible and easy to use and integrated it into the customer journey.

-Comet aimed to be the final place for customers to make their home electronic purchase and to be a friendly place to receive knowledgeable advice free from pressure.
-Convergent technologies between computers and home entertainment, home appliance and cooking and kitchens categories required our brand team to rethink new ways of displaying and communicating comparisons between products, their features and benefits.
+Comet aimed to be the final place for customers to make their home electronic purchases and to be a friendly place to receive knowledgeable advice free from pressure.
+Convergent technologies between computers and home entertainment, home appliance and cooking and kitchens categories required our store innovations team to rethink new ways of displaying and communicating comparisons between products, their uses and benefits.
 The black and orange branding is used to reinforce the authority of the service and benefits communication.

-The central store areas were redesigned as a zone for the growing market in personal and portable technology.
+The central store areas were redesigned as a zone for the growing market in personal and portable technology for people on the move.
 New inspiration and zoning communication were added to improve customer orientation.
-Service and consultation zones have a warmer and positive graphic presence at the front of the store with a colour and graphic treatment that defines the service pods throughout the store.
+Service and consultation zones have a warmer and positive graphic presence at the front of the store with colour and graphic treatment that defines the service pods throughout the store.

-We believe in-store point-of-purchase information, coupled with good advice from knowledgeable staff to be most important when attempting to influence the final purchasing decisions.
+Many companies are starting to realise that traditional media may not be working for them.
+We believe in-store point-of-purchase information to be the most important media when attempting to influence final purchasing decisions.